11 Simple Front Porch Privacy Ideas To Create a Serene Space

 7. Natural barrier using hanging porch plants

 Lush and large plants like ferns or vining plants like Jasmine will take up a lot of space to help your space feel more serene.
+Even adding a few topiary plants on your front porch can create more privacy.

-Of course, this isn’t the most effective privacy option on the list but in combination with a few other ideas it can help your outdoor space look cohesive and homey.
+Of course, this isn’t the most effective privacy option on the list, but in combination with a few other ideas it can help your outdoor space look cohesive and homey.

 Keep it classic with lattice panels!
 Similar to the wood privacy wall I mentioned before, this option can be used to hold plants and decor.